eljeko/spring-boot-confluent-cloud-examples/README.md

 * producer
 * consumer

-The app are samples to shows how to use spring-boot with Confluent Cloud Clusters, there is a basic configuration that shows how to configure authentication.# spring-boot-confluent-cloud-examples
+The apps are samples to show how to use spring-boot with Confluent Cloud Clusters.

+There is a basic configuration that shows how to setup authentication.